hyperledger/iroha-2-docs/src/index.md

 Iroha 2 is a minimalist code base.
 We take great care to vet our dependencies, and avoid large inter-dependent chunks of code.
 We provide a few telemetry APIs, including `prometheus` tooling, structured logging in JSON, as well as compatibility with [standard tools](https://wiki.sora.org/sora-faq) used in Parity Substrate.
 Our data is strongly-typed, and our methods — statically dispatched.
 We make use of the best that Rust has to offer: `serde` and `parity_scale_codec` for serialisation, `tokio` for co-operative multi-threading, as well as wealth of testing, bench-marking, static analysis and code auditing tools that come packaged with the exemplary `cargo`.
 Our code is easy to reason about, and quick to compile, whilst also being ergonomic to use and thoughtfully crafted.
 We have no `panics` and no `unsafe` code.

-Iroha 2 is also more flexible than the original Iroha, owing to modular design.
-It should be possible to add/remove features based on the particular use-case.
+Iroha 2 is also more flexible than the original Iroha due to modular design.
+It is possible to add or remove features based on the particular use-case.
 If you want to be extremely fast, and work on embedded hardware, just compile Iroha 2 without the `expensive-metrics` feature.
 Don't use telemetry at all?
 Remove it entirely and enjoy even more performance. _Permission_ sets are plugins that can be upgraded during run-time.
 We have an extensive module system as well as a robust WASM runtime framework.

 Iroha 2 is an event-driven ledger.
 Each change in the state of the blockchain is necessarily accompanied by its own event that can _trigger_ a smartcontract: complex logic designed for use in on-chain scripting.

-For smart contracts, Iroha 2 supports two approaches.
+For smart contracts, Iroha 2 supports two approaches:
 - Iroha Special Instructions (ISI)
 - Web ASseMbly (WASM)

 The first approach is useful when you want very simple transparent logic, and want to minimise the footprint in the blockchain.
 All interactions with the _World state_, that is, the state of the blockchain at this point in time, has to be done using the aforementioned instructions.
 There is also rudimentary support for domain-specific conditional logic.

-However sometimes you might want to run something more complex, e.g. do some conditional evaluation.
+However, sometimes you might want to run something more complex, e.g. do some conditional evaluation.
 For this purpose, we have designed a library for loading portable executables in the WASM format; write the logic in any language that supports compilation to WASM and worry not about the cost.

 If you want to learn more about smartcontracts in Iroha 2, please consult our [Wiki](https://wiki.hyperledger.org/display/iroha/Scripting+Languages+and+Runtimes+for+Iroha2+Smart+Contracts)._